juicedata/juicefs/docs/en/guide/sync.md

 ### Full path filtering (recommended) <VersionAdd>1.2.0</VersionAdd> {#full-path-filtering-mode}

-Since 5.0.18, JuiceFS Enterprise Edition supports the `--match-full-path` option.
+Since v1.2.0, JuiceFS supports the `--match-full-path` option.
 This mode directly matches the full path of an object against all specified filters sequentially.
 Once a pattern matches, the result is returned (either "include" or "exclude"), and subsequent patterns are ignored.

 Below is the workflow of full path filtering mode: